jnozzi/cocoadev.com/markdown/NSFontManagerHelp.md

-General/FontManager is an General/NSFontManager pointer...
-Array is an General/NSArray pointer.
+FontManager is an NSFontManager pointer...
+Array is an NSArray pointer.
 Can someone help me out here?
 Here's what happens when I compile and run.
 I see a few fonts, but font all of them... then it crashes and says this

 ## Component Manager: attempting to find symbols in a component alias of type (regR/carP/x!bt)